Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 6. Safflower Oil

-Often overlooked on trendy oil lists, safflower oil quietly holds its own in the world of high-heat cooking.
-It ranks among the healthiest cooking oils for its heart-friendly unsaturated fats, impressive vitamin E content and rare ability to retain nutrients even when exposed to high temperatures.
-These nutrients help it to regulate blood sugar levels and support skin health, according to News-Medical.
+Often overlooked, safflower oil quietly holds its own in the world of high-heat cooking.
+It ranks among the healthiest cooking oils for its unsaturated fat profile and vitamin E content, which can support healthy cholesterol levels when used in place of saturated fats, according to News-Medical.

 There are two types of safflower oil to try: high-linoleic and high-oleic.
 The high-oleic variety of this healthy oil is the better pick for cooking, especially for deep-frying, pan-searing or roasting dishes like battered fish or mochi donuts.
 It also works well in batters such as lemon ricotta pancake batter.